Katie Spotz: Ultra-endurance challenges

 The Big Ride Across America, from June to August 2006–she cycled 3,300 miles across the United States from Seattle to D.C., averaging 85 miles a day for 40 days.
 Together, with 40 other cyclists, they raised more than $250,000 for the American Lung Association.
 Since then, Spotz has completed five Ironman events and in July 2015, Spotz took 1st place as the overall female winner in the Olympic distance race at the Cleveland Triathlon.
 In addition to triathlons, she has completed multiple ultra runs, marathons, and cycling events all in the name of clean water.
 Her efforts have fundraised over $400,000 for clean water initiatives all over the world.

 Book

 Five years after her Atlantic crossing, Spotz's book, Just Keep Rowing, which is co-authored by Mark Bowles, details the various lessons she learned during her 70-day journey.
 A portion of the proceeds from Just Keep Rowing will support the mission of partner, H2O for Life.

 Charitable work

 In 2011, Spotz founded a nonprofit organization called Schools for Water to educate, motivate, and inspire students to tackle the global water crisis.
 Students gathered and broke the Guinness World Record for the "most people carrying water jugs on their heads" during an event.
 The record was broken in 2014 by one of the schools Katie shared her message during a school assembly.

 Motivational speaking

 Through a partnership with H2O for Life, Spotz toured the country speaking to more than 100,000 students across 50 cities.

-Personal life

-Spotz married in August 2022 in South Portland, Maine.